Welcome to my new series: Working Moms. (I’m happy to include working Dads as well, I just don’t see as many of them visiting my blog.)

 What do you do to treat yourself?
 Do you have something in your routine that you do just for you?

 I have Wednesdays to myself.
 That is huge for me.
 I do housework and I try to fit in a walk or jog.
 I spend time blogging, which I feel is time for me.
-But the big thing I do “just for me” is my ballet classes.
-Every Monday night I take a dance class with other adult ladies (and a few men) and I love it!
+But the big thing I do “just for me” is my dance classes.
+Every Tuesday night I take a dance class with other adult ladies (and a few men) and I love it!

 Touch on your most and least favourite things about being a working parent.